Home Study & Qualifications

 The home study process takes a minimum of thirty (30) days to complete from the date of your first home study meeting with Bright Futures Adoption Center and typically takes several months.
 Your home study will involve:

-• A minimum of three in person interviews with your Bright Futures’ social worker;
+• A minimum of three interviews (at least two in person and others can be virtual) between the prospective adoptive parents and the Bright Futures’ social worker;

-• At least one interview with each adopting parent individually;
+• At least one interview with each prospective adoptive parent individually and one joint interview;

-• Inquiry into the adopting parent(s)’ previous experience with foster or adoption placement services, if any, and the outcome of such experience;
+• Inquiry into the prospective adoptive parent(s)’ previous experience with foster care or adoption, if any, and the outcome of such experience, with specific attention paid to any previously unfavorable home study or disrupted placement;

-• Assessment of the emotional stability and compatibility of the adopting parent(s);
+• Assessment of the emotional stability and compatibility and relationship of the prospective adoptive parent(s);

-• Discussion of social, educational and health history of the adopting parent(s);
+• Discussion of family, social, educational (including literacy and language skills), employment, and physical and mental health history of the prospective adoptive parent(s)’

-• A description of your family composition, your home and the adjustment of your other children, if any;
+• A description of the family composition and lifestyle, home and the adjustment of other children, if any, as well as the family’s community and social environment;

-• Assessment of the family’s attitude toward accepting an adopted child, the family’s relationship with extended family, and the attitude of extended family toward accepting an adopted child;
+• Assessment of the family’s attitude toward accepting an adopted child, the family’s relationship with their extended family, and the attitude of their extended family toward accepting an adopted child;

-• Assessment of parenting ability, including attitudes toward child rearing and discipline, and the family’s willingness and capacity to parent children with behavioral or emotional problems;
+• Assessment of parenting ability, including attitudes toward and skills relating to child rearing and discipline, and the family’s willingness and capacity to parent children with complex behavioral or emotional problems; Use of physical discipline or techniques that could be harmful to children with a history of trauma will be grounds for denial of a home study and all adopting parents will be asked to sign Bright Futures Discipline Statement;

-• Assessment of the adopting parent(s)’ attitudes toward parenting a child of a different racial, ethnic or cultural background, a child with a history/family history of substance abuse, mental health or medical disabilities, or a child of a different sexual orientation than the applicants, and the resources available to support the applicants in each case;
+• Assessment of the prospective adoptive parent(s)’ attitudes toward and abilities for parenting a child of a different racial, ethnic or cultural background, a child with a history/family history of substance abuse, mental health or medical disabilities, or a child of a different sexual orientation than the applicants, and the resources available to support the applicants in each case;

-• Assessment of the network of personal and community supports available to support the adopting parent(s) and child, following placement;
+• Assessment of the network of personal and community supports available to support the prospective adoptive parent(s) and child, following placement;

-• Assessment of the family’s attitude toward the birth parents of the child, and about visitation and contact, if applicable;
+• Assessment of the family’s attitude toward the birth parents, siblings and relatives of the child, and willingness and ability to support visitation and ongoing contact;

 • Discussion of the characteristics of children desired, including age, sex, abilities or disabilities, behavior, and characteristics of children the adopting parent(s) are not willing to adopt;